gibil5/openhealth/readme.md

 Odoo is designed to be easily extended by the addition of custom modules that replicate the Business Logic of a company.
 It also provides a high level of configuration.

 Back-end software is written in Python.
 Front-end software is written using XML and Javascript.
-We use a Postgres Database.
-Our servers use Linux.
+We use a Postgres Database on Linux.

 Odoo's data is available from the outside for external analysis or integration with expert tools.
 The model API is available over XML-RPC.
 JSON is used for data encapsulation.